nithinchowdary007/HackTheBox-writeups/Forensics/Illumination/README.md

 You can see two files extracted from it when you unzip the given zip file.
 But there is no use of those 2 files and you can find .git directory in the extracted folder when we use `$ ls -al`.
-That says that the commit history of git repository. we can see that commit history by using the command `$ git log` and it gives you the commits and their details.
+That says that the commit history of git repository. we can see that commit history by using the command  [git log](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History) and it gives you the commits and their details.

 ![gitlog.png](./gitlog.png)

 When we look into that log history.
 There's a commit saying that `Thanks to contributors, I removed the unique token as it was a security risk.
 Thanks for reporting responsibly!`

-Now we can use `git show` command to see full details about that commit.
+Now we can use [git show](https://git-scm.com/docs/git-show) command to see full details about that commit.
 ```
 $ git show 47241a47f62ada864ec74bd6dedc4d33f4374699
 ```